 She is the author of A Guide to Practical Procurement, and in her spare time she volunteers with Restorative Justice.

-Liz is currently one of our leading Instructors.
+Liz is one of our leading Subject Matter Experts.

 Liz is a huge Star Trek fan, and was married at the Trekcetera Museum in Vulcan, Alberta.

-Larry is currently one of our leading Instructors.
+Larry is one of our leading Subject Matter Experts.

-Larry, who played guitar in a rock band in his early days, is author of Good Planets are Hard to Buy and Plan It for Our Planet.
+Larry, who played guitar in a rock band in his early days, is also the author of (a) Food, Finance and Philosophy (b) Good Planets are Hard to Buy and (c) Plan It for Our Planet.